-The United States Navy observes its birthday every year on October 13th.
+On October 13th, the United States Navy observes its birthday every year.

 The United States Navy (USN) is the naval warfare service branch of the United States Armed Forces and one of the seven uniformed services of the United States.
 The U.S. Navy is currently the largest, most powerful navy in the world, with the highest combined battle fleet tonnage.
 The service has over 340,000 personnel on active duty and more than 71,000 in the Navy Reserve.